ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Dominate a Challenge Race Day in one sitting by completing at most half of the events in it using King assist.`

-This can only really be done on Challenge: Nevada or Challenge: Autobahnring as they have an even number of events that are not all Grip.
+This can only realistically be done on Challenge: Nevada or Challenge: Autobahnring as they have an even number of events that are not all Grip.

 As usual, make sure to enable King Assist before starting the Race Day and don't reset the game before dominating.